jasmith79/jasmith79-dotfiles/README.md

 **NOTE**: using this can potentially add a lot of stuff to your computer.
 Use at your own risk.
 It's also still at least right at this moment very much a WIP.

+## **EXTRA NOTE FOR MAC USERS**

+All of the macos-specific stuff assumes intel mac.
+For that matter, all the general stuff assumes intel (Linux on ARM is at least for now a little esoteric).
+I will be updating for the ARM-based machines soon (planning to buy one this summer) but for right now it will almost certainly fail hard on e.g. an M1.

 ## Usage

 Clone the repo to your home directory: